Bedrock-OSS/bedrock-wiki/docs/blocks/redstone-components.md

 :::tip
 Generally, if a vanilla block is not full and opaque, it will act as an insulator.
 However, it is important to remember that a block's functionality is not determined by its appearance so there can be exceptions.
-For example, despite being translucent, slime blocks are not insulators and will instead [conduct](#redstone-conductors) strong redstone power.
+For example, despite being translucent, slime blocks are not insulators and will instead [conduct](#redstone-conductors) redstone power.
 :::

 While they technically do not form part of a circuit, **redstone insulators** are very useful when building compact redstone circuits as they do _not_ conduct a redstone signal when powered.